 We depend and will continue to depend upon third parties, including independent investigators and collaborators, such as universities, medical institutions, CROs and strategic partners, to conduct our preclinical studies and clinical trials under agreements with us.
-Specifically, we depend on our collaborator, Penn, pursuant to the terms of the Services Agreement, to enroll patients and conduct the DesCAARTes TM Trial at the first clinical trial site, to be located at Penn, in a timely and appropriate manner.
-If Penn does not conduct the trial on the timeline we expect or otherwise fails to support the trial, our clinical trial results could be significantly delayed, thereby adversely impacting our leadership position in the CAAR T industry and our ability to progress additional product candidates.
-Further, although we intend to transition our manufacturing needs to a CDMO and eventually secure our own clinical manufacturing facility, we must currently rely on Penn to manufacture supplies and process our product candidates.
+Specifically, we depend on clinical trial sites, including Penn, to enroll patients and conduct the DesCAARTesTM Trial in a timely and appropriate manner.
+If our clinical trial sites do not conduct the trial on the timeline we expect or otherwise fail to support the trial, our clinical trial results could be significantly delayed, thereby adversely impacting our leadership position in the CAAR T industry and our ability to progress additional product candidates.
+Further, although we intend to transition our manufacturing needs to a CDMO and eventually scure our own clinical manufacturing facility, we must currently rely on Penn to manufacture supplies and process our product candidates.
 As we open additional clinical trial sites, we expect to have to negotiate budgets and contracts with CROs and study sites, which may result in delays to our development timelines and increased costs.